Piyu-Pika/my_ai/README.md

 # my AI Personal Assistant

 ## Introduction
-Welcome to the Self AI Personal Assistant repository!
+Welcome to the My AI Personal Assistant repository!
 This project is an ambitious endeavor to create a personal assistant powered by the Google Gemini API and Flutter.
 It's designed to be a versatile tool that can adapt to your needs and preferences.

 ## Project Status
 Currently, the project is in its development phase.
 The assistant is capable of providing responses based on the prompts given.
 Future updates aim to transform it into a voice-activated and personalized AI assistant.